fmaylinch/autolayout-helper/README.md

                                 @"V:|-[v1]-[v2]-|"
                         ]];

-This method configures the subviews, adds them to the view, and adds the constraints.
+This method configures the `subViews`, adds them to the `view`, and adds the constraints.
 I recommend you to read the source code to understand everything.
 If you need some help with the auto-layout constraints, see this [short tutorial](http://www.thinkandbuild.it/learn-to-love-auto-layout-programmatically/).

 If you need some metrics for your constraints, use the method that has the metrics parameter: